 VOF is managed by VinaCapital Investment Management Ltd (“VCIM” or the “Investment Manager”), a Cayman Islands company.
 VCIM was established in 2008 and manages a number of listed and unlisted investment companies.
-More information about the VCIM management team is available here.
+More information about VinaCapital and its management team is available here.

 The Company will adhere to the following investment policy:

 All of the Company’s investments will be in Vietnam or in companies with at least 75 per cent. of their assets, operations, revenues or income in, or derived from, Vietnam at the time of investment.